BrianGladman/gsl/doc/spmatrix.rst

    to the index in :data:`data` of the start of row :data:`i`.
 Thus, if :math:`data[k] = A(i,j)`, then :math:`j = i[k]` and :math:`p[i] <= k < p[i+1]`.

-   The parameter :data:`tree_data` is a binary tree structure used in the triplet representation, specifically a balanced AVL tree.
+   There are additional variables in the :type:`gsl_spmatrix` structure related to binary tree storage and memory management.
+The GSL implementation of sparse matrices uses balanced AVL trees to sort matrix elements in the triplet representation.
    This speeds up element searches and duplicate detection during the matrix assembly process.
-   The parameter :data:`work` is additional workspace needed for various operations like converting from triplet to compressed storage. :data:`sptype` indicates the type of storage format being used (COO, CSC or CSR).
+   The :type:`gsl_spmatrix` structure also contains additional workspace variables needed for various operations like converting from triplet to compressed storage.
+   :data:`sptype` indicates the type of storage format being used (COO, CSC or CSR).

    The compressed storage format defined above makes it very simple to interface with sophisticated external linear solver libraries